 Firestorm came to be after high schooler Ronnie Raymond and physicist Martin Stein wound up caught in a nuclear explosion.
 The blast resulted in the two merging as one with Ronnie Raymond primarily in control and Martin Stein acting as a voice of reason in his head.
 This occurred because when the two combined, the blast rendered Martin Stein unconscious.

 Firestorm was actually created during the famed DC Implosion and was one of the only superheroes to survive it.
 Personally, I can’t be thankful enough for this.
-Aside from developing into one of the funniest character dynamics in DC, Firestorm is also one of the best superheroes that wear yellow.
+Aside from developing into one of the funniest character dynamics in DC, Firestorm is also one of the best superheroes who wear yellow.

 For years, comic book fans all over the world wondered if Marvel was ever going to create an equal to Superman.
 For years they wondered if anyone at Marvel would ever be able to stand tall in a battle against the Kryptonian.
 And for years they wondered if Marvel was afraid to create a character like this.